Where: Online

 Payment plans available

-This immersive, deep-dive course values serious play as the engine of art, and allows space for experimentation and innovation as you progress a novel under the guidance of leading novelist and creative educator, Sarah Moss.
+This immersive, deep-dive course values serious play as the engine of art, and allows space for experimentation and innovation as you progress a novel under the guidance of leading novelists and creative educators.

 Over eight months, challenge expectations, rethink approaches and get to know your writing process from the inside out.
 You’ll learn to ask the right questions to move your novel forward, so your tutor can focus on what you really need to know to refine and recalibrate your work.